Ethics Committee

 Foreign Sponsor Responsibilities

 According to the G-NHSRC, foreign researchers must be affiliated to a local institution and provide a supporting letter from the institution as evidence.
 Additionally, they must have a local collaborator.
-The R-HlthResCoord further indicates that any foreign-based institution of organization must first be affiliated with a local Malawian institution that is recognized by the National Commission for Science and Technology (NCST) prior to commencing any operations in the country.
+The R-HlthResCoord further indicates that any foreign-based institution or organization must first be affiliated with a local Malawian institution that is recognized by the National Commission for Science and Technology (NCST) prior to commencing any operations in the country.

 Data and Safety Monitoring Board